Corporate Governance

 Seek to understand and meet shareholder needs and expectations

-The Company’s Managing Director, Mike Whitlow, is responsible for shareholder liaison.
-He holds regular meetings with major shareholders to maintain a dialogue between the Company and its investors.
-Private investor events and investor roadshows are organised by the Company’s brokers and public relations consultants, where the Managing Director and at times ECR’s Directors meet with current (and potential future) shareholders and brokers to update them on the Company’s progress.
+The Company’s Chairman is responsible for shareholder liaison.
+He holds regular meetings with the Company’s known larger shareholders to maintain a dialogue between the Company and its investors.
+Private investor events and investor roadshows are organised by the Company’s brokers and public relations consultants, where the Chairman and at times other Directors meet with current (and potential future) shareholders and brokers to update them on the Company’s progress.
+Despite the end of COVID-19 restrictions, many meetings continue to be held via video-conferencing.

-The Chairman and the Non‐Executive Director are available to meet with shareholders if required.
+All of the Directors are available to meet with shareholders if required.

 All Directors receive regular industry and peer updates, to enable them to keep current on issues relevant to the Company and its shareholders.

-ECR also engages with its shareholders through its website, which is designed to be a hub to provide information to shareholders, and through the posting of regular updates to the market via the Regulatory News Service.
-The Company maintains a contact form on its website which investors can use to contact the Company.
-This form is prominently displayed on the Company’s website together with its address and phone number.
+ECR also engages with its shareholders through its website, which is designed to be a hub to provide information to shareholders, and via the posting of regular updates to the market on the Regulatory News Service.

 The Company’s employees are one of the most important stakeholder groups and the Board recognises the need for two‐way communication with the workforce.
 The small size of the Company means that the Directors and senior managers are relatively accessible to all employees to provide and receive feedback.